tompscanlan/vic-persistence-blog/vic-persistance.md

 In VIC, if you want to use volumes that are private to the container, you can use the iSCSI or vSAN storage in vSphere.
 If you have data that should be shared into more than one container, you can use an NFS backed datastore from vSphere.

 When setting up a container host in VIC, you specify the datastores that will be available for use by any containers running against that host.
 These are specified using the `--volume-store` argument to `vic-machine`.
+These backing volume-stores can only be set at `vic-machine` creation time, but that isn't usually a problem.

 Here is an example showing the command that would create the container host  and enable it to present volumes with various backing stores.